npcole/npyscreen/docs/Tutorial.rst

 Choosing an approach
 ====================

 The last example above is probably over-kill for a very simple application.
 But it provides a much more robust framework with which to build larger applications than the framework we used at the start of the tutorial, at the cost of only a few lines of code.
-If you are displaying more than one screen, or running an application continuously, this is probably the approach you should take.
+If you are displaying more than one screen, or running an application continuously, this is the approach you should take.